Yosef Tzvi Dushinsky (first Dushinsky rebbe)

-Yosef Tzvi Dushinsky (יוסף צבי דושינסקי; 1867 – 17 October 1948), also known as the Maharitz, was the first Rebbe of Dushinsky and Chief Rabbi (Ga'avad) of the Edah HaChareidis of Jerusalem, previously having held the title over Agudat Yisrael as well.
+Yosef Tzvi Dushinsky (יוסף צבי דושינסקי; 1867 – 17 October 1948), also known as the Maharitz, was the first Rebbe of Dushinsky and Grand Patriarch (Ga'avad) of the Edah HaChareidis, as well as their Chief Rabbi of Jerusalem, previously having held the title over Agudat Yisrael as well.

 Early life

 Dushinsky was born in Paks, Hungary, to Yisroel and Sara Elka Dushinsky.
 He was a disciple of the author of Shevet Sofer, one of the grandchildren of the Chassam Sofer.

 After his marriage to Sheindel, the daughter of Rabbi Mordechai Winkler, author of Levushei Mordechai, Dushinsky became the Chief Rabbi in Galanta, Slovakia.
 In an epidemic during World War I, his wife died, leaving no children.
 He subsequently remarried Esther Neuhaus, daughter of Rabbi Yoel Tzvi Neuhaus.
 He relocated to the town of Chust to assume the position of Chief Rabbi.
 In 1921, his only child, Yisroel Moshe, was born.

 Move to Jerusalem

 Graves of the First Dushinsky Rebbe, Rabbi Yosef Tzvi Dushinsky (foreground) and his son, the Second Dushinsky Rebbe, Rabbi Yisrael Moshe Dushinsky (background), in the Shaare Zedek Cemetery, Jerusalem.

 In 1930, the Dushinsky family moved to the British Mandate of Palestine, settling in Jerusalem.
 Shortly after in 1932 came the death of the Chief Rabbi and founder of the Edah HaChareidis, Rabbi Yosef Chaim Sonnenfeld.
 Dushinsky was appointed as his successor.
 He founded a community of Hungarian Jews in Jerusalem, affiliated with the Perushim section of the Edah HaChareidis.
 This community gradually developed into a Hasidic dynasty, which is today headed by his grandson, who was named after him.

 Dushinsky was known for his strong opposition to Zionism, and spoke to the newly formed United Nations against the creation of the State of Israel.

 In fall 1948 Dushinsky was hospitalized in the Shaarei Zedek Hospital on Jaffa Road under the care of Dr. Moshe Wallach, director-general of the hospital.
 He died on the eve of Sukkot 1948 and was buried in the small cemetery adjacent to the hospital, which was used as a temporary burial ground during the 1948 Arab-Israeli War when the Jewish cemetery on the Mount of Olives was inaccessible.
 He was succeeded by Rabbi Zelig Reuven Bengis as Chief Rabbi of the Edah HaChareidis, and by his son, Rabbi Yisroel Moshe Dushinsky, as leader of the Dushinsky Hasidim, which would under the latter's leadership turn into one of the newest Hasidic dynasties.